-So when we point to a thing, instead of calling it by name, we generally use a word of this kind, like this or that, these or those.
+So when we point to a thing, instead of calling it by name, we generally use a word of this kind, like this or that.

-44. Such words are called Pronouns because they take the place of nouns; and we always prefer to use them when we can be readily understood.
+62. Such words are called Pronouns because they take the place of nouns; and we always prefer to use them when we can be readily understood.

-Exercise 28. - 1.
+Exercise 40. -1.
 Try to improve the following by using other words instead of repeating the nouns: